 Each player has his or her own Prize cards.
-Prize cards are 6 cards that each player sets aside, face down, from his or her own deck at the start of the game.
-These cards are chosen randomly, and neither player should know what cards his or her Prize cards are at the start of the game.
-When you take one of your Prize cards.
+Prize cards are 6 cards that each player sets aside, face down, from his or her own deck at the beginning of the game.
+These cards are chosen randomly, and neither player should know what cards his or her Prize cards are at the beginning of the game.
+When you Knock Out an opposing Pokémon, you take one of your Prize cards.
 This is put into your hand and then played normally.
 If you're the first one to take your last Prize card, you win!

-In Play
+In Play -